LuigiRussoDev/Covid19Detection/README.md

 ### Dataset
 For this project I used the follow dataset: https://github.com/ieee8023/covid-chestxray-dataset.
 This is the landmark for image x-ray by covid.
 The other two classes: "Pneumonia" and "Normal" has been downloaded from here: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge
-The last link contains a lot of images than first link (Image X-ray by Covid), so I splitted the train and test set as follow:
+The last link contains a lot of images than first link, so I splitted the train and test set as follow:

 1. Train (270image for each)
    1. Normal: